 What is an annuity?

-Concerned about making your pension fund go further?
+Concerned about making your retirement savings go further?
 An annuity could be an excellent option.
 This financial product can guarantee a set income for the rest of your life, no matter how long you live.
 Here’s everything you need to know about annuities.

 What is an annuity?